 Rising consumption causes higher CO2 emissions.

-The most recent estimates on the amount of global CO2 emitted into the atmosphere, as a direct consequence of energy consumption, show an increase from 31.6 Gton/year in 2013 to over 44 Gton/ year in 2040, absent regulatory interventions.
+The most recent estimates on the amount of global CO2 emitted into the atmosphere, as a direct consequence of energy consumption, show an increase from 32.1 Gton/year in 2016 to 42.7 Gton/ year in 2040, absent regulatory interventions.

 AREAS OF INTERVENTION TO CURB CO2